Island (Zamoskvorechye): Bersenevka

-Bersenevka, the oldest part of the island, boasts architectural diversity with buildings such as the Averky Kirillov estate (1650s, rebuilt 1703–1711), including the manor house, and the St. Nicholas Church.
+Bersenevka, the oldest part of the island, boasts architectural diversity with buildings such as the Averky Kirillov estate (1650s, rebuilt 1703-1711), including the manor house, and the St. Nicholas Church.
 The river banks are dominated by the red-brick buildings of the former Krasny Oktyabr chocolate factory (north) and the yellow Second Powerplant.
 The grey House on Embankment, facing east, houses two theaters.

-City planners have been considering converting Bersenevka industrial buildings into an upscale hotel and condominium.
+City planners have been considering converting the Bersenevka industrial buildings into an upscale hotel and condominium.
 The work accelerated when the Guta Development was hired to manage the project.